abinit/abinit/doc/tutorial/paw1.md

 ### 8.e.
 Additional PAW input variables###

 Looking at the [[varset:paw|PAW variable set]], you can find the description of additional input keywords related to PAW.
 They are to be used when tuning the computation, in order to gain accuracy or save CPU time.

 !!!
 Warning

     In a standard computation, these variables should not be modified!

 **Variables that can be used to gain accuracy (in ascending order of importance)**

 [[pawxcdev]]
 :   Control of the accuracy of exchange-correlation on-site potentials
-    (try [[pawxcdev]]=2 to increase accuracy).
+    (try [[pawxcdev]] = 2 to increase accuracy).

 [[mqgriddg]]
 : Control of the accuracy of spline fits to transfer densities/potentials from FFT grid to spherical grid.